Click each heading for more information

 - ordinary commercial prudence that requires protection of trade secrets, proprietary information and the like; and/or

-Grant contracts – No grants were administered during the 2016 calendar year.
+Grant contracts – No grants were administered during the 2021–22 financial year.

-Contracts for supply of goods/services – No contracts for the supply of goods/services were entered into during the 2016 calendar year.
+Contracts for Supply of goods/services – No contracts for the supply of goods/services were entered into during the 2021–22 financial year.

-Disposal of Assets and other Financial arrangement contracts – No contracts for Disposal of Assets and other Financial arrangement contracts were entered into during the 2016 calendar year.
+Disposal of Assets and other Financial arrangement contracts – No contracts for Disposal of Assets and other Financial arrangement contracts were entered into during the 2021–22 financial year.